Kansas City Chiefs: Decline

-Reemergence
+Reemergence and the arrival of Andy Reid (2013–2017)

-Following the 2012 season, the Chiefs fired head coach Romeo Crennel and general manager Scott Pioli.
+After the 2012 season, the Chiefs fired head coach Romeo Crennel and general manager Scott Pioli.
 Former Philadelphia Eagles head coach Andy Reid was brought in as head coach to work with new general manager John Dorsey, a former Green Bay Packers head scout.

-The Chiefs acquired quarterback Alex Smith from the San Francisco 49ers for the Chiefs' second-round pick, 34th overall, in the 2013 draft and a conditional pick in 2014 draft.
+The Chiefs acquired quarterback Alex Smith from the San Francisco 49ers for the Chiefs' second-round pick, 34th overall, in the 2013 draft and a conditional pick in the 2014 draft.
 Matt Cassel was released shortly after.
-The Chiefs selected Eric Fisher with the first overall pick of the 2013 NFL Draft.
+The Chiefs selected Eric Fisher with the first overall pick of the 2013 NFL draft along with Travis Kelce who was drafted in the third round (63rd pick overall) in the same draft.

 In 2013, the Chiefs started 9–0 for the second time in team history.
+The team finished with a 11–5 record and made the playoffs.
 They led in their wildcard game against the Indianapolis Colts 38–10 shortly after halftime, but collapsed late and lost 45–44.

 In 2014, the Chiefs attempted to make the playoffs for the second straight season for the first time since 1995, finishing 9–7 and getting eliminated in Week 17.
 After a promising win for the Chiefs against Houston in Week 1, Kansas City went on a five-game losing streak culminating in a 16–10 loss to Minnesota and the loss of Jamaal Charles to a torn ACL.
 They made one of the most improbable season comebacks in the NFL and won ten straight to improve their record from 1–5 to 11–5.
-The team clinched a playoff berth after a 17–13 win over Cleveland in Week 16 to become only the second post-merger NFL team to make the playoffs following a 1–5 start.
+The team clinched a playoff berth after a 17–13 win over Cleveland in Week 16 to become only the second post-merger NFL team to make the playoffs after a 1–5 start.